 Effect of pulsed ultrasound versus placebo on muscle soreness perception and muscular performance

-One article on PainSci cites Hasson 1990: A Deep Dive into Delayed-Onset Muscle Soreness
+One page on PainSci cites Hasson 1990: A Deep Dive into Delayed-Onset Muscle Soreness

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.